 An elegant eatery overlooking the tree-shaded redbrick Monument Square, right in the center of downtown, David's merits serious kudos for the creative, masterfully prepared regional American cuisine of chef-owner David Turin, who also runs the excellent David's 388 in South Portland, as well as the tiny 18-seat David's Opus 10, which is adjacent to David's Restaurant and serves prix-fixe, multi-course dinners.
 For a date, or before catching a show at a nearby theater, David's is highly recommended.
 The food is interesting and approachable, too.
 Consider ginger-and-scallion-crusted salmon with wasabi-mashed potatoes, or the fantastic steak-and-lobster pizza, a white pie with garlic butter, roasted tomato, caramelized onion, goat cheese, arugula, and Parmesan cheese.

 The owner of Duckfat describes this always-packed establishment rather modestly, as a "small sandwich shop."
 Technically, that's right, and this place often has lines out the door (and long waits, so prepare for that).
 It serves not only wildly good sandwiches (olive oil-poached yellowfin tuna, duck confit with stone-fruit compote and rosemary mayo) but also outlandishly delicious milkshakes in novel flavors like burnt Maine honey and wild Maine blueberry.
 Craft sodas, duck-fat-fried doughnut holes, poutine, and hand-cut Belgian fries cooked in duck fat are other notable treats at this storefront space open from late morning until 9 p.m. on weekdays, and 10 p.m. on weekends.

 El Rayo Cantina & Taqueria is a cozy cantina serving mostly small plates (queso fundido, hibiscus-pickled deviled eggs, corn-jalapeno fritters), a few entrees, premium tequilas and other cocktails, and tacos.
 It has a nice-sized outdoor patio and a menu of tasty snacks like papas fritas, chips and guacamole, tacos (barbecue pulled pork, al carbon, black bean, carne asada), as well as chilaquiles, burritos, rice bowls, and more.

-James Beard-recognized chef Steve Corry helms the kitchen at sophisticated but unpretentious Five Fifty-Five, a dapper bar and restaurant that is well-suited for a long and memorable dinner with a significant other or grabbing drinks and some late-night snacks with friends or brunch on Sunday.
+James Beard-recognized chef Steve Corry helms the kitchen at sophisticated but unpretentious Five Fifty-Five, a dapper bar and restaurant that is well-suited for a long and memorable dinner with a significant other or grabbing drinks and some late-night snacks with friends.
 The same team here also operates the terrific little neighborhood bistro, Petite Jacqueline.